mytech-today-now/IM-meme-player/Readme.md

 ## Getting Started

-Configure the plugin under 'Settings > Meme Player' in the WordPress admin area.
+Configure the plugin under 'Tools > Meme Player' in the WordPress dashboard.
 Then, use the `[meme_player]` shortcode to display the meme player on your site.

 ## Support and Community